The universal engine

 18 push-ups, set 3, at 9:05am Tuesday

-One Type → many Entries over time.
+One Collection → many Entries over time.
 That's the whole pattern.
 Whether you're logging a workout, a meal, a mood reading, or how many pages you read tonight, it's the same shape underneath.

 What you don't have to think about